EstebanMqz/Basic-Ex./README.md

 <br>*Graduation date:* *2017-2022 (9th semesters B.Eng).*

 ### **Objective:**
-The objective of this assignment contained in a git repository is very simple:<br>
+The objective of the assignment contained in this git repository is in fact very simple.<br>
 *Practice Markdown & Python in teams with git.*<br>

 ##### **Diagram:**
-The diagram of files in repository is not complex at all, this is because the assignment is not a project but simple exercise made in a Jupyter Notebook. <br>
+The files in this repository are illustrated in the following diagram:

 <img src="diagram.svg" width="280" height="280">

 [Azure Web-App](https://mango-dune-07a8b7110.1.azurestaticapps.net/?repo=EstebanMqz%2FBasic-Ex.)